presales-repo/presales-standards/solution-architect-expectations.md

 ##  SA1
+Criteria will be set when there is an SA at this level

+##  SA2
 Elastic technical knowledge.
 The SA shall be "whiteboard-discussion-capable" at the following topics. **(scored by: Not yet | Yes | Strong Yes)**

 * Platform Topics